-We’d seen pictures of all-terrain vehicles blasting through sand dunes in Pismo Beach, like Mad Max searching for an adventure in a post-apocalyptic future.
+We’d seen pictures of all-terrain vehicles blasting through dunes in Pismo Beach, like Mad Max searching for an adventure in a post-apocalyptic future.
 It doesn’t seem too far of a stretch based on what’s happening in the world today but last Spring Break, it was just a fantasy that we thought would be fun to experience.
 And then go back to our safe, little homes when we were done.

-The Hotel: Cliffs Hotel and Spa
+Where to Stay In Pismo Beach: Cliffs Hotel and Spa

 We joined our friends, the Millers, at the Cliffs Hotel and Spa.
 Overlooking the Pacific Ocean, our balcony opened to a view of the wide water, bordered on the right by a line of hills that drew away from the shore and dropped suddenly into the ocean.
+Sprinkles of sun bounced off the water.
 Inside, our room sported a retro beach vibe decorated in earth tones.

 We discovered the Cliffs Hotel and Spa loves children and welcomes dogs.
-You know how in some hotels you have to pretend your kids aren’t really kids and just miniature adults waiting for their growth spurt?
+You know how in some hotels you have to pretend your kids aren’t really kids but just miniature adults waiting for their growth spurt?
 Not here.
 As we walked along the pathways, kids appeared everywhere, some with parents, some with their pack.
 Screams of happiness carried in the breeze as they played games on the lawn around the hotel.
 Dogs led their owners on paths perched atop its namesake cliffs.
-Rooms manager, Travis Domingues later told me that the first floor of the hotel is open to guests with dogs.
+Rooms manager, Travis Domingues, later told me that the hotel’s first floor is open to guests with dogs.
 Though, after the Thomas Fire, the Cliffs Hotel and Spa allowed dogs to occupy all the rooms in the hotel when their families had to evacuate their homes.
 Domingues said it was chaotic but heartwarming.

 Downtown Pismo Beach